wrex/lessons/content/page/triads-3-harmonized-scale.md

 **But**, notice that the I, IV, and V chords are still major.
 The ii, iii, and vi chord still minor, and the vii° chord is still diminished.
 This remains true for **any** major scale, no matter how many sharps and flats.

-The key of G&flat; is the notes G&flat;, A&flat;, B&flat;, C&flat;, D&flat;, E, and F&flat;.
+The key of G&flat; Major, for example, contains the notes G&flat;, A&flat;, B&flat;, C&flat;, D&flat;, E, and F&flat;.
 (Yes, we call it "C&flat;" here even though it's really the same pitch and same note as plain old B).

 The chords in G&flat; are G&flat;, A&flat; minor, B&flat; minor, C&flat;, D&flat;, Em, and F&flat;dim.